 Hamburgers

-61. A landmark decision concerning affirmative action in college admissions, which judgment laid the foundations for the ongoing political issue?
+61. Which judgment concerning affirmative action in college admissions served as the cornerstone for the ongoing political controversy?

 Regents of the University of California v.
 Bakke